-The sub-reflector BUS is a one-piece welded structure that has interfaces to the feed-arm structure, the sub-reflector noise shield and the sub-reflector hexapod.
+The sub-reflector BUS is a bolted structure similar to the main reflector BUS.
+The structure has interfaces to the feed-arm structure, the sub-reflector noise shield and the sub-reflector hexapod.
+Similar to the main reflector each node has its own identification number, which is part of the name.
+The identification number is composed of as follows: (Direction of view behind the main reflector)